melbo911/xroads/src/c/README.md

 To improve the great X-Europe scenery even more, it creats dummy objects and facades to "hide" the parking lots and solar panels, to also use the satellite image rather than the gray autogen polygons.

-The content of an optional xroads.opt is being appended to the library.txt, which allows manual additions.
+The content of an optional xroads.pre in the same folder is being inserted before the region definiteion.
+This alloes to define own aditional regions, i.e. to select net files for LH-driving.
 The content of an optional xroads.add in the same folder is being inserted after the tile coordinates.
 This allows to set non-Ortho tiles to use "transparent roads" as well.
+The content of an optional xroads.opt is being appended to the library.txt, which allows manual additions.

 # Uninstall